competitively guess gaming mouse shapes ...

 FindMyMouse has added a MouseGuessr beta mode to its existing mouse comparison platform, and the premise is simple: you get a silhouette of a gaming mouse scanned from multiple angles, and you have to name it.
 The database currently covers more than 100 mice, ranging from household names like Razer and Logitech to more niche picks like WLMouse, G-Wolves, and Finalmouse.
 Spoiler: the niche ones will destroy you.

-Here's the thing, the game is not purely punishing.
+The game is not purely punishing.
 Even a wrong answer earns points.
 The scoring system rewards three things: how fast you answer, how similar your guess's shape is to the correct mouse, and how close you are in millimeters.
 So if you guess the Logitech G Pro X Superlight 2 when the answer is the Logitech G Pro X Superlight 2 Dex, you are not walking away empty-handed.

 Once you lock in a guess, you can click through to the actual mouse and see its full 3D scan, specs, and a shape comparison overlay.
 That last part is genuinely useful beyond the game itself.